goldenson/maximeorefice/_posts/2020-03-15-remote-work.md

 - Ask for help if you are stuck
 - Find a routine that works for you
 - Have daily social breaks during the day
-- Dress up like if you were going to work
+- Dress up as if you were going to work
-- Have a dedicate setup at home
+- Have a dedicated setup at home
 - Plan in advance your roadmap
 - Travel to meet your team once or more every year
 - Provide explicit feedback